Diania: Description

 The largest complete fossils of Diania are about 6 cm in full length.
 Both the trunk and legs were covered by a soft cuticle with a series of annulations (ring-like grooves) and spines.
 The appendages (lobopods) are arranged in a more much lateral position than those of other lobopodians, giving the animal a similar dorsoventral aspect.

 The worm-like body of Diania is composed of 10 trunk segments, each associated with a series of median circular structures and a pair of legs.
 Due to the subequal morphology between each trunk segment and the usually poor preservation of both trunk ends, it is difficult to define the anterior-posterior axis of the animal.
 The only sign of a head is in specimen ELEL-SJ102058, which shows a helmet-like structure, with a pair of lateral spines and median protrusion that is presumed to be the location of mouth opening.
 A pair of tiny, modified appendages are located immediately behind the head.

 The most recognisable feature of Diania is the robust, spiny legs (walking lobopods) which led to it being nicknamed "walking cactus".
 While the leg base is narrow and simple, the remaining sections are subequally robust to the trunk, with 15 widely-spaced annulations and 4 rows of well-developed spines.
-Although the widen ring-like annulations superficially resembled the rigid, segmented exoskeleton of arthropod appendages (which had led to the previous misinterpretion as such), there are no signs of any hardened exoskeleton nor segmentation, with deformation from various fossil materials confirming their soft and unsegmented nature.
+Although the widen ring-like annulations superficially resembled the rigid, segmented exoskeleton of arthropod appendages (which had led to the previous misinterpretation as such), there are no signs of any hardened exoskeleton nor segmentation, with deformation from various fossil materials confirming their soft and unsegmented nature.
 Instead of terminal claws like most other lobopodians, the leg of Diania terminates with multiple (up to 3) spines similar to the preceding annulation.

 Paleoecology

 Diania may had been a benthic scavenger, using its robust legs to walk on the sea floor.
 The absence of sedimental gut content and terminal claws suggest Diania was unlikely to be a sediment feeder nor a good climber.
-The modified appendeges behind its head may had played a sensing and/or food-manipulating role, similar to the tentacle-like appendeges of Hallucigenia.
+The modified appendages behind its head may had played a sensing and/or food-manipulating role, similar to the tentacle-like appendages of Hallucigenia.
 Similar to the dorsal spines of other armoured lobopodians (e.g. Hallucigenia and Luolishania), the spines of Diania may had provided protection against predators.